-There are a number of overarching Policies and Guidelines foreshadowed in the Trust the Harbour Trust's Comprehensive Plan that will be developed over the lifetime of the Trust the Harbour Trust and that will also guide the development of the Macquarie Lightstation.
+There are a number of overarching Policies and Guidelines foreshadowed in the Harbour Trust's Comprehensive Plan that will be developed over the lifetime of the Harbour Trust and that will also guide the development of the Macquarie Lightstation.
 Current relevant policies are:

-- The Harbour Trust's Corporate Plan; - The Harbour Trust's Reconciliation Action Plan; - The Harbour Trust's Leasing of Land and Buildings policyRental Subsidy Policy for Contributory and Delivery Partners: - The Harbour Trust's Leasing of Land and Buildings to Community Users Policy; - The Harbour Trust's Event Policy; and - The Harbour Trust's Heritage Strategy; and - The TrustThe Harbour Trust's draft Access policyPolicy.
+- The Harbour Trust's Corporate Plan;

+- The Harbour Trust's Reconciliation Action Plan;

+- The Harbour Trust's Rental Subsidy Policy for Contributory and Delivery Partners;

+- The Harbour Trust's Leasing of Land and Buildings to Community Users Policy;

+- The Harbour Trust's Event Policy; and

+- The Harbour Trust's Heritage Strategy; and

+- The Harbour Trust's draft Access Policy.

 This Management Plan has regard for these existing policies.
-If or when other Harbour Trust Policies and Guidelines are developed this plan will be reviewed to ensure that they do not impact adversely on the Commonwealth Heritage values. must be interpreted having regard for these policies.
+If or when other Harbour Trust Policies and Guidelines are developed this plan will be reviewed to ensure that they do not impact adversely on the Commonwealth Heritage values.